 The login nodes have local scratch space in /tmp.
 This area is not backed up, and the system removes files last accessed more than 24 hours previously.

-/fs/lustre/PRJ0123.
-This is a good place to store large amounts of temporary data that you need to keep for up to a few months.
+/fs/scratch/PRJ0123 .
+This is a good place to store large amounts of temporary data that you need to keep for a modest amount of time.
 Files that have not been accessed for some period of time, currently six months, may be deleted.
 Check OSC’s data management policy for the official deletion schedule.
-While this system has been extremely reliable, it should be used only for data that you can regenerate or that you have another copy of.
+This service should be used only for data that you can regenerate or that you have another copy of.
 It is not backed up.

 You should not store executables on the parallel file system.
 Keep program executables in your home or project directory or in

 File Deletion Policy